wengmister/franka-vr-teleop/README.md

 - **libfranka**: For Franka robot control.
 You will need a version corresponding to your firmware version.
 - **Ruckig**: For trajectory generation (`sudo apt install libruckig-dev` or build from [source](https://github.com/pantor/ruckig))
 - **Eigen3**: For linear algebra (`sudo apt install libeigen3-dev`)
+- **ROS2**: For frame conversion, data smoothing and wrist vector visualization.

 ### VR Robot Client Setup